johnnyshankman/hihat/README.md

  <img width="335" alt="Screenshot 2024-04-14 at 1 47 23 PM" src="https://github.com/johnnyshankman/hihat/assets/6632701/b7a4a047-57fc-4c6f-b55e-a86ee352ec9a">

 *hihat* is a free and simple way to play your music offline, similar to iTunes or Windows Media Player from the early 2000s.
-I built this by myself due to a lack of solutions in this space besides VLC (ugly) and paid-for App Store apps which just mimick the UX of Apple Music.
+I built this by myself due to a lack of solutions in this space besides ugly solutions like VLC which also don't intuitively support all music file types.

-hihat has no socials, no lag, no ads.
+hihat has no socials, no lag, no ads, no bullshit.

 hihat is just music.